lakshmi-kannan/docs-1/source/index.rst

     - Fully programmable network protocol stack
     - RESTful APIs at every level
     - Highly customizable behavior
-    - Works on variety of switching silicon like Broadcom, Mellonox, Cavium, Barefoot
     - Portable architecture to work on hardware from variety of vendors like Acton, Celestica, Alpha Networks, Facebook Wedge
     - Highly instrumented to help the Network operators troubleshoot issues